ITSLeeds/VectorTiles/README.md

 ### To gzip or not to gzip

-Berfor generating the vector tiles you must make a decison on if they will be gzipped or not. [gzip](https://en.wikipedia.org/wiki/Gzip) is a compression standard which is supported by all modern browsers.
+Before generating the vector tiles, you must make a decision on if they will be gzipped or not. [gzip](https://en.wikipedia.org/wiki/Gzip) is a compression standard which is supported by all modern browsers.
 The compressed `.pbf` files are about 25% of the size of the uncompressed ones.
 This saves storage space on your server and speeds up the download of the tiles, giving your users a better experience.

 So gzipped `.pbf` files are better.
 But to use the gzipped files, you must modify the [HTTP Headers](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields) to include: